woutervh-/typescript-is/README.md

 Before using, please make sure you've completed [configuring](#%EF%B8%8F-configuration) the transformer.

-In your TypeScript code, you can now import and use the type-check function.
+In your TypeScript code, you can now import and use the type-check function `is`, or the type assertion function `assertType`.
 For example, you can check if something is a `string` or `number` and use it as such, without the compiler complaining:

 ```typescript